Generate 2-4x more revenue by expanding beyond payment acceptance

 • Embedded lending and financing.
 In a study we conducted with The Harris Poll, we learned that 70% of small- and medium-sized businesses can't get the financing they need.
 Fortunately, this is a problem you’re well equipped to help them solve.
 You understand their businesses; you can see their cash flow.
 You know what terms they need and what they can afford to repay.
 It’s worth noting that embedded financing products (e.g., credit cards, cash advances) also have the potential to be very lucrative for you.

-How to choose a partner
+How to choose a financial infrastructure partner

 In recent months, several payment processors (e.g., Adyen, Stripe) have started offering embedded bank accounts as an add-on to their payment services.